4th and 26

 4th and 26 was a National Football League (NFL) game played on January 11, 2004, between the Green Bay Packers and Philadelphia Eagles during the 2003–04 playoffs.
-The Packers traveled to Lincoln Financial Field in Philadelphia, Pennsylvania, United States, for a divisional playoff game after beating the Seattle Seahawks in a wild card game the week prior.
+The Packers traveled to Lincoln Financial Field in Philadelphia, Pennsylvania, United States, for a divisional playoff game after beating the Seattle Seahawks in a wild card game the week before.
 After taking an early 14–0 lead, the Eagles tied the game in the fourth quarter, 14–14.
 After the Packers regained the lead on a late field goal, the Eagles got the ball with only a few minutes left to tie or take the lead.
 After a penalty and a sack pushed the Eagles back 16 yards, they faced a fourth down with 26 yards to go with just 1:12 left on the game clock.
 Eagles' quarterback Donovan McNabb completed a 28-yard pass to wide receiver Freddie Mitchell for a first down.

 The Eagles continued their drive with a field goal to send the game into overtime.
 After the Eagles intercepted Packers' quarterback Brett Favre, kicker David Akers kicked a game-winning field goal to advance the Eagles to the NFC Championship Game, which they would lose 14–3 to the Carolina Panthers.
 The game gained notoriety for the improbable comeback by the Eagles, with one source stating that the odds of the Eagles conversion on fourth down with 26 yards to go and subsequent game-tying field goal was 1 out of 175.